gvwilson/buildtogether.tech/src/teams/index.md

 ## Who Does What

 All right, you've formed a team: now what?
-How do you decide [%i "teams!allocating work" "allocating work!in teams" %]who does what[%/i%]?
+How do you decide who does what[%i "teams!allocating work" "allocating work!in teams" %]?
 How do you make sure that everyone actually does what they're supposed to?
 And most importantly, how do you do this fairly?

-Some jobs have [%i "allocating work!effect of social status" %]higher social status[%/i%] than others, and what is or isn't considered important usually reflects racial and gender divides within society—so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
+Some jobs have higher social
+status[%i "allocating work!effect of social status" %] than others, and what is or isn't considered important usually reflects racial and gender divides within society—so much so that sociologists use the phrase "[women's work][womens-work]" to describe the phenomenon.
 It is also known as "[quarterback syndrome][quarterback-syndrome]": two thirds of NFL